 Some of the best to get involved with would be church choirs.
 If you don’t appreciate or wish to avoid any religious affiliations, understand you don’t have to become involved with the church.
 Your main concern is how to become a better singer, so leave your own religious beliefs at the door and focus on the singing.
 There is much to be learned in a church choir, and it can be incredibly fun.

 Independent choral organizations are also plentiful, even in a small town you can usually find one.
 Barbershop quartets, large secular choirs, college glee clubs are just a few examples.
 The internet should make it easy to find a group in your area.

 Singing in a group will teach you many different aspects of harmony because harmony is not just about matching single tones.
 It is about singing with a team of other singers.
-It is team singing and everyone must sing together perfectly for it to sound exquisite.
-It is no small task and you will learn so much about how to create beautiful harmony with your voice while listening to multiple other voices at the same time.
+It is team singing, and everyone must sing together correctly for it to sound exquisite.
+It is no small task, and you will learn so much about how to create beautiful harmony with your voice while listening to multiple other voices at the same time.

-When this works out well, it is a truly magnificent experience to feel and behold and your whole body will tingle with singular artistic ecstasy every time.
-As a matter of fact, all natural life is based on harmony.
+When this works out well, it is a truly magnificent experience to feel and behold, and your whole body will tingle with singular artistic ecstasy every time.
+All natural life is based on harmony.
 Harmony is, therefore natural.
 Consider these ideas of real harmony:

 - When harmony of two voices or sounds occur, there is a third sound

 - Harmony is not isolation; it is the joining of sound